RaphiaRa/spms_ring/README.md

 ### Description
 `spms_ring` is a single publisher multiple subscriber ring buffer suitable for shared memory.
 The publisher writes messages to the ring without being aware of the subscribers.
-The subscribers can read the messages from the ring, but won't consume them, meaning that every subscriber will receive the same messages.
+When a subscriber reads a message, it is not removed from the ring and still can be read by other subscribers.
 If a subscriber is not fast enough to read the messages, it will miss some of them.

 Besides the usual read and write functions, I wanted the ring to have the following features:
 - Timestamps can be added to the messages and subscribers can read from a specific timestamp on.